LattePandaTeam/Docs/docs/content/mu_edition/design_guide_bios.md

 | :------------------------- | :------------------------------------------------- |
 | **Single-ended Impedance** | 50Ω                                                |
 | **Length Matching**        | Recommended CLK to DATA Mismatch < 1.25 mm (50mil) |

+## Carrier BIOS Flash Boot Restriction

+After replacing the compute module, the BIOS firmware in the carrier board’s flash chip must be fully re-flashed.
+>- The BIOS flash chip contains an ME region.
+When a compute module is powered on for the first time, it checks whether the ME region already contains CPU information.
+If this is the initial boot, the CPU information field will be empty, then writes the current CPU’s details into this region and proceeds with a normal boot.
+On subsequent power-ons,  it compares the stored information in the flash with the current CPU.
+If the verification fails (e.g. after replacing the compute module), it will prevent the compute module from powering up.
+>- When the BIOS flash chip is located on the carrier board, replacing the compute module while the flash still contains the original CPU information.
+This causes verification to fail, and the compute module will be unable to boot.
+>- This is dictated by CPU hardware and cannot be modified.